oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 The *_run* method implements most of the remaining setup common to all the migration flows, and the the **creation** and **recovering** flows.
 Most of the **dehibernation** flow (aka *restoreState*) is handled here, while the remainder is done in *_waitForIncomingMigrationToFinish*, where the **migration destination** flow is also implemented.

+The *_run* method is surrounded by a BoundingSemaphore to throttle the access to libvirt.
+In the current implementation no more than 4 (four) parallel accesses to libvirt are permitted.
+This affects the entire *creation* and *recovery* flow and partially the *dehibernation* flow, which is implemented partially in *_waitForIncomingMigrationFInish*.

 ### The VM Creation flow

 Work in progress...